open-make/openmakewebsite/content/blog/2021-11-12-FAIR4RH/index.en.md

 - Define where principles stops and specifications starts
 - How FAIR principles are/will be related to hardware publication
 - What outputs for the group (RDA document, paper,...)

+RDA first meeting is meant for January 2022.